thatguystone/lintartarus/README.md

 ## Key Maps

+The keymaps I use can be found in the `keymaps` directory above.

 This is the section you probably care about the most: how do you remap the f'ing keys to something useful in a game?
 Well, take a gander below:

 ```ini